Netflix/pollyjs/docs/configuration.md

 _Type_: `Boolean`
 _Default_: `false`

-If a request's recording has expired, passthrough to the server and record a new response.
+If a request's recording has expired, pass-through to the server and record a new response.

 __Example__